terminal42/escargot/README.md

 $escargot = Escargot::create($baseUris, $queue);
 ```

-If you want to use a special `HttpClientInterface` implementation, you can provide this as third parameter
+If you want to use a special `HttpClientInterface` implementation, you can provide this as the third argument:
-like so:

 ```php
 <?php